How To Fix Your Focus & Stop Procrastinating: Johann Hari | E114

 TL;DR

-• Sleep deprivation is a critical but overlooked factor undermining focus, with most people severely under-sleeping
+• Chronic sleep deprivation is a major factor undermining focus, with most people getting far less sleep than needed

 Key Moments